 In many situations, horses don’t necessarily need a shelter.
 However, a run-in shed offers daily shelter from sun, wind, rain, or snow.
 If multiple horses share the pasture, then the shed must be large enough to allow all to enter without being trapped.
 The other option is to build more than one shed to provide shelter for all herd members.

-Place a shed on high ground to facilitate drainage.
-Building a shed into the fence line eliminates the presence of an area between shed and fence that could entrap a horse.
+Place the shed on high ground to facilitate drainage.
+Building the shed into the fence line eliminates the presence of an area between shed and fence that could entrap a horse.

 Final Words